hmc-cs111-spring2023/project-carsonfrench/notebooks/Notebook3.md

 One thing I am considering is finding a way to just save variables over time instead of using a csv file.
 I am not sure if there is a way to store variable on disk, but I will ask in class because that would be way more convenient than using csv files.

 Right now, a new food is automatically saved when an instance of the class Food is created.
+I still need to add what happens when a food is updated.
+I am thinking of making the other parameters optional, so if the food already exists then you can just enter the string to log it, but this wouldn't be necessary if I can just use saved variables instead of csv files.

 ## Questions